pmaglana/azure-net_traffic/README.md

 <h1>Firewall (NSG) Configuration & Observing Network Traffic</h1>

 <h2>About this Project</h2>
 In this project we will configure the Network Security Group and observe traffic between Azure Virtual Machines using Wireshark.
+You are also expected to be knowledgeable in Azure Virtual machines deployment and must be familiar with installing Softwares(WiresharK).

 <h2>Environment & Technology Used</h2>